 This CASE Report will reduce the energy consumption of space conditioning fan systems in nonresidential buildings by both reducing static pressure in air ducts and adding a new metric that allows for more efficient fan selections.
 This includes three submeasures: high performance ducts/updates to fan power limits, improved fan efficiency metric, and expand duct leakage testing.
 Measures are modeled after standards developed, or in consideration, by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).

-In this proposal, the Statewide CASE team improves the fan power limits by:
+In this proposal, the Statewide CASE team proposes to replace the fan power limitations with a new fan power budget methodology.
+The significant changes include:

-- Including fan transmission and motor efficiency by changing input measurement from fan brake horsepower to fan electrical input power.
-The budget fan electrical input power calculation is based on the Air Movement and Controls Association (AMCA)-208-18, and budget pressure losses to determine budget fan power for each fan system.
+- Changing the input measurement from fan brake horsepower or motor horsepower to fan electrical input power to capture transmission and motor efficiency losses.
+The fan power budget electrical input power calculation is based on the Air Movement and Controls Association (AMCA)-208-18.

 - Supply fan systems